stereobooster/faceted-search/README.md

 ### TODO

-- build equivalent demo for all 3 approaches
-  - host on Netlify
 - clean up readme and publish
 - write article
   - about faceted search
     - examples with screenshots and links